Above: Selwood and Rowan Cottage, shown above in orange,

 President of the Hat Manufacturers Association for Stockport

 and District.
-The items in the house inventory (left)
+The items in the house inventory after his

-including a batch chair and an invalid carring chair,
+death includied a bath chair and an invalid carrying chair,

 William Isaac Harrison, who had married Bertha Ainscow in

 1904, died in 1908, aged 41.
 He had cycled from Stockport to

 Whaley Bridge, then left his bike in the village and set off

 on foot, to to see a friend who worked on the estate of

 Colonel Jodrell of Taxal Lodge, or attend a funeral,